-Despite those inflated numbers, the CDC announced last week that it expects the number of new possible AFM cases to decline for the rest of 2018.
-The CDC said the rate of reported cases has slowed, and that it recently received increased reports of patients who became sick in August, September and October, suggesting that fewer new illnesses are emerging.
+Despite those inflated numbers, the CDC announced in December that AFM cases had likely peaked for the year.
+The CDC said the rate of reported cases has slowed, and that it recently received increased reports of patients who became sick in August, September and October, suggesting that fewer new illnesses were emerging.

 While there’s still a lot experts don’t know about AFM — including, most importantly, what causes it and how best to treat it — health officials have noted distinct seasonal patterns associated with the condition.
 Its case count has spiked every-other year since an outbreak in 2014, and in each of those years, the majority of cases were reported from August through October, before slowing significantly in November.
-This year’s outbreak appears to be in keeping with those trends.
+The 2018 outbreak appeared to be in keeping with those trends.

-The CDC last month assembled a task force of medical and public health officials to better understand the mysterious condition.
+The CDC in November assembled a task force of medical and public health officials to better understand the mysterious condition.
 That group may be especially crucial, given recent research findings around AFM.